Healed Men Heal Men

 Reeds most recent venture include non-profit development with a specific focus on justice reform in regional jails and prisons as an extension of his participation in his church’s Prison Ministry.
 His respect for people, appreciation for law and order, and desire to extend service to his communities drives his passion to ensure that individuals within our criminal justice system receive fair and equitable treatment and experience opportunities that support their access and transition to society upon release.
 Douglas Reed’s positive and charismatic energy is a strong influential and motivational tool to those who engage with his intellect and his work.

 Zakia Williams began her career in the mental health field over 17 years ago after completing an undergraduate degree at Temple University.
 In 2001 she successfully earned a B.A. in Psychology with a minor in Business.
 During that time she was employed by Resources for Human Development and also Philadelphia Corporation for Aging as a Social Worker/Case Manager.
 Both are Philadelphia based companies that provide services & resources in the community for children and adults with mental and physical disabilities.
 In 2008, she continued her studies, and earned an MBA.
 Eager to continue in her field she went to work for Interface Psych Services as the Director of Case Management where she was instrumental in providing clients with mental health resources while ensuring continuity of care.
 In 2014, the President of Interface retired, and instead of closing its doors Zakia was offered the opportunity to take over the business.
 In 2015, Zakia Williams became the new President and CEO of Interface Psych Services.
 Zakia continues to be very passionate about mental health issues and therapy.
 Her mission is to educate and remove the stigma surrounding mental health in the Black community.
-She is on the executive board of the National Congress of Black Women (the Philadelphia Chapter) as the Recording Secretary.
 She is dedicated and works nonstop helping people finding their path to healing.
-She is now the Communications Relation Specialist for Black Men Heal.
+She is now the Co-Founder and Chief Operating Officer for Black Men Heal.

 Reginald A. Howard is a Mental Health Advocate, Influencer and Idealist.
 He uses his life experiences to ignite, inspire and empower others to prioritize their mental health.
 He has been featured on Comcast, CNBC, The Philadelphia Tribune and in Voyage ATL magazine.
 On a typical day, Reggie’s contribution to change consist of being an active board member for Lindley Academy Charter School, presentations for the National Alliance on Mental Illness and serving as an Advocacy Outreach Specialist for Black Men Heal.